sayon29/Power_of_Noise/README.md

 * **Note:** This folder is included in the `.gitignore` to prevent large generated files from being pushed to GitHub.

 #### 3. Generate Prompts
-Once the data is in place, run the generation script from the src folder to create the formatted JSONL file used for testing, this JSON file will be saved in prompts folder.
+Once the data is in place, run the generation script from the root directory to create the formatted JSONL file used for testing, this JSON file will be saved in prompts folder.

 ```bash
 python src/gold_prompt.py